GauravDhuri/missingskill-learning/Node.js/Node.js.md

 <img src="../assests/Node.jsmodel.jpg" width="800">

-The waiter here is a single thread that handles all the request.
-Also since the waiter doesn't wait for the order to be prepared and goes on asking other customer order, we can say it is a Non-Blocking architecture.
+The waiter here is a single thread that handles all the request. <span class="highlight">Also since the waiter doesn't wait for the order to be prepared and goes on asking other customer order, we can say it is a Non-Blocking architecture </span>.

 This Model is what makes Node.js so popular.
 As this model increases the performance and scalability.